 There are already plenty of platforms and tools that aim to help consumers manage and prepare their taxes better.
 Still, many of these applications don’t always cover specific and unique needs like the following:

 - Support for people who run a home-based side business

 - Practical help for those who have many sources of income and who may not know how much they should ascribe to the government

 You would be surprised by the number of people in the U.S. who want and need tax preparation consultations.
 If you genuinely want to create a startup that can make waves in the fintech industry and provide practical solutions to people, dig into these tax preparation problems and partner with people who can help you think of ways to offer solutions.

 The issue of health insurance is still a hot-button topic for both sides of the political spectrum, but we cannot deny that many Americans want health insurance, and they want to know that they will be taken care of if their health takes a dip.
 Another fact about modern Americans is that we prefer easy access and gain everything at a single swipe or tap.

 Why not fuse these two needs and desires by creating an insurance service that will allow them to go at their specific pace and find the insurance coverage that works for them?

 Instead of having them run to a financial adviser and meet up with people during a pandemic, they can log on to an app or website that will allow them to explore various insurance offerings that meet their specific needs and context?
 This type of startup also does away with the hard-selling strategy, which might incentivize consumers to check it out more.

 Investors are always on the lookout for startups that provide practical solutions to consumers’ real-world problems, so getting into the fintech industry.
-At the same time, it’s early might be more than a smart idea.
+At the same time, it’s early might be more than a brilliant idea.
 Look at people and their financial problems now and think of ways to help them through the startup or app you’re thinking of developing.
-Think beyond profit and legacy; practice foresight and see how your startup can be the channel through which certain financial problems can be eliminated.
+Think beyond profit and legacy; practice foresight and see how your startup can be the channel to eliminate some financial issues.